History of the Shroud of Turin: 14th and 15th centuries

 In 1418, Humbert of Villersexel, Count de la Roche, Lord of Saint-Hippolyte-sur-Doubs, moved the shroud to his castle at Montfort, Doubs, to provide protection against criminal bands, after he married Charny's granddaughter Margaret.
 It was later moved to Saint-Hippolyte-sur-Doubs.
-After Humbert's death, canons of Lirey fought through the courts to force the widow to return the cloth, but the parliament of Dole and the Court of Besançon left it to the widow, who traveled with the shroud to various expositions, notably in Liège and Geneva.
+After Humbert's death, canons of Lirey fought through the courts to force the widow to return the cloth, but the parlement of Dole and the Court of Besançon left it to the widow, who travelled with the shroud to various expositions, notably in Liège and Geneva.

 The widow sold the shroud in exchange for a castle in Varambon, France in 1453.
 The new owner, Anne of Cyprus, Duchess of Savoy, stored it in the Savoyard capital of Chambéry in the newly built Saint-Chapelle, which Pope Paul II shortly thereafter raised to the dignity of a collegiate church.
 In 1464, Anne's husband, Louis, Duke of Savoy agreed to pay an annual fee to the Lirey canons in exchange for their dropping claims of ownership of the cloth.
 Beginning in 1471, the shroud was moved between many cities of Europe, being housed briefly in Vercelli, Turin, Ivrea, Susa, Chambéry, Avigliana, Rivoli, and Pinerolo.
 A description of the cloth by two sacristans of the Sainte-Chapelle from around this time noted that it was stored in a reliquary: "enveloped in a red silk drape, and kept in a case covered with crimson velours, decorated with silver-gilt nails, and locked with a golden key."

+Around 1503 the courtier Antoine de Lalaing recorded an account claiming the Shroud had been tested by fire, water and boiling oil without damaging the image.
+Historians and scientific analyses have since viewed this as a courtly hyperbole and pious legend.

 In 1543 John Calvin, in his Treatise on Relics, wrote of the Shroud, which was then at Nice, "How is it possible that those sacred historians, who carefully related all the miracles that took place at Christ’s death, should have omitted to mention one so remarkable as the likeness of the body of our Lord remaining on its wrapping sheet?"
 He also noted that, according to St. John, there was one sheet covering Jesus's body, and a separate cloth covering his head.
 He then stated that "either St. John is a liar," or else anyone who promotes such a shroud is "convicted of falsehood and deceit".
+Calvin would catalogue a number of cities and towns that purported to have authentic shrouds, and in Europe there were as many as 43 alone, but the distinct Turin Shroud is addressed by him as being the one from Nice.